purunaik2000/validator/README.md

 # Validator

-## To install this package just write this command and press enter
+## To install this package just paste this command and press enter
 ```
 npm i validator
 ```

-## The object you want to validate will like this
+## The object you want to validate will be like this
 ```
 let obj = {
     "title": "Mr",